alicefrsr/React-movieAPI-app/README.md

 ### Functionalities:

-- search for movies by title
+- search the OMDb API for movies by title
 - view movie information
 - rate movie, add it to a watchlist
 - delete it from watchlist